JamesAdamHughes/Festerr/README.md

  * `cd` to the festerr root level folder.
  * run `npm install` to install the necessary NodeJS packages.
- * run `node server.js`.You should see the output `Festerr app listening at https://0.0.0.0:3000` on the prompt.
+ * run `node server.js`.You should see the output `Festerr app listening at https://0.0.0.0:3000` or `Festerr app listening at http://0.0.0.0:3000` on the prompt.
- * Navigate to `https://localhost:3000` and you should see the page.
+ * Navigate to `https://localhost:3000` or `http://localhost:3000` (depending on whether the server is running HTTPS or not) and you should see the page.
  * As we are using HTTPS protocol with a self signed certificate, some browsers may show a dialog warning you when you navigate to the page.
 Simply click through this to view the site.
  * We have provided a free Spotify account to use for testing.
 This account has several playlists containing many unique artists, allowing us to see the impact of the Festerr score.
 The account details are:
     * username: UOBFesterrTest